 Third, given that minimum wage changes occur in a staggered fashion across the labs in our data, one might wonder if the issues identified by Meer and West (2016) and Goodman-Bacon (2018), where negative weighting arises when treatment effects vary over time, influence estimated effects.
-In order to address any concerns about the how the weights of the staggered setup may be impacting our results, we leverage the approach of de Chaisemartin and D'Haultfœuille (2020).
-The advantage of this approach is that it can account for when a minimum wage changed multiple times by focusing on comparisons between the labs that experienced minimum wage changes with those that did not in the same time period.
-Intuitively, along with the variation in the magnitude of the minimum wage changes, these are the comparisons that we wish to leverage for identification.
-One caveat is that this approach assumes that a lab's potential outcomes for a current change in the minimum wage does not depend on previous minimum wage changes, known as the "no carryover" assumption (Roth et al., 2023).
+In order to address any concerns about the how the weights of the staggered setup may be impacting our results, we leverage the "stacked" approach of Cengiz et al. (2019).
+The advantage of this approach is three-fold: We remove so-called "forbidden comparisons" by excluding labs at universities from the control group; We are able to estimate the effect using Poisson regression as our dependent variables are often non-negative counts; We can estimate the effect with labs that face multiple minimum wage treatment events across our sample panel.
+Two caveats should be noted.
+First, this approach assumes that a lab's potential outcomes for a current change in the minimum wage does not depend on anticipation of future minimum wage changes.
 This assumption, however, may not be restrictive in this context, since many decisions made by labs are on a short-term horizon: employment decisions likely revolve around the turnover of students within an academic year and grants last for limited period.
 Furthermore, we restrict our attention with regard to employment changes to the one year following minimum wage changes.
-Finally, the consistency of results across our empirical approaches and the additional leverage from utilizing variation in the magnitude of the minimum wage changes gives us confidence in the direction of the effects.
+Second, the aggregation of estimates across stacks will be weighted in proportion to the number of treated units within each event-stack as well as the variance of the treatment Roth et al. (2023).
+While this may be somewhat opaque, our main goal with this approach is to confirm the robustness of our results even after removing problematic comparisons.
+The consistency of results across these empirical approaches and the additional leverage from utilizing variation in the magnitude of the minimum wage changes gives us confidence in the direction of the effects.

-15For example, if states that implemented larger minimum wage changes also provided funding increases to university labs that exceeded the trajectory of those given to labs in states with smaller minimum wage changes.
+18For example, if states that implemented larger minimum wage changes also provided funding increases to university labs that exceeded the trajectory of those given to labs in states with smaller minimum wage changes.

-16Berkeley, California is an example of a city with a sub-state minimum wage.
+19Berkeley, California is an example of a city with a sub-state minimum wage.